 Zappos.com is a perfect example of this.
-Their CEO, Tony Hsieh has created a list of core values to look for when someone is hired into Zappos.com.
-Zappos.com will hire you if you are in alignment with their core values – and they will fire you for lack of them.
+Their CEO, Tony Hsieh, has created a list of core values to look for when someone is hired into Zappos.com.
+Zappos.com will hire you if you align with their core values – and they will fire you for lack of them.

 Another old business saying is that we should hire for attitude and train for skill.
 That said, sometimes employees must possess certain skills that are required for the job.
-Regardless, a bad attitude or lack of alignment of the organization’s core values can impact your organization dramatically, both for your employees as well as your customers.
+Regardless, a bad attitude or lack of alignment with the organization’s core values can impact your organization dramatically, both for your employees and customers.

 – Affects the morale of others.